elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

 ## Why does it matter?

- * Most TF models are trained on one “big box” with lots of GPU and CPU power
+ * Most TF models are trained on one "big box" with lots of GPU and CPU power

      - No need for distributed (at least on training)